Hospital Compare overall hospital rating

 Choosing a hospital is a complex and personal decision that reflects individual needs and preferences.
 You should consider a variety of factors when choosing a hospital, such as physician guidance about your care plan and other sources of information about hospitals in your area.

 Discuss the information you find on Hospital Compare with your physician or health care provider to decide which hospital best meets your health care needs.

-Do the overall rating and the measures on Hospital Compare include all patients treated at the hospital or just Medicare patients?
+Do the overall hospital rating and the measures on Hospital Compare include all patients treated at the hospital or just Medicare patients?

-This website displays an overall rating for about 80% of hospitals on Hospital Compare.
-In order for Hospital Compare to display an overall rating for a hospital, the hospital must have enough data on the individual quality measures used to calculate the overall rating.
-Some hospitals, due to the number and type of patients they treat, may not report data on all measures, and therefore, are not eligible for an overall star rating.
-For example, hospitals that are new or small may not have enough patients for the measures used to calculate an overall rating.
+This website displays an overall hospital rating for about 80% of hospitals on Hospital Compare.
+In order for Hospital Compare to display an overall hospital rating for a hospital, the hospital must have enough data on the individual quality measures used to calculate the overall rating.
+Some hospitals, due to the number and type of patients they treat, may not report data on all measures, and therefore, are not eligible for an overall hospital rating.
+For example, hospitals that are new or small may not have enough patients for the measures used to calculate an overall hospital rating.